InnaKhachikyan/PHPC/homework3/README.md

 1. perform all the stages calculation in the function pipeline
 2. Call in one function the next step each time and finalize the result in the function calculateExpression where the threads were created.
 One version is commented, but it works too.
-I added srand which gives the time in seconds to random generator as without that I wlways got the same values for the arrays (I don't know yet how the random generator in C works, didn't figure out yet, so by AI-advice added srand()).
+I added srand() which gives as seed the time in seconds to random generator, without that I wlways got the same values for the arrays (I don't know yet how the random generator in C works, didn't figure out yet, so by your advice I added srand()).